-A lighting survey of the existing site, located within the Epsom General Hospital complex, was carried out using a calibrated digital lux meter with illuminance measurements taken at ground level at various key points on site and in the surrounding area.
+marchesepartners gia EQUATION SITE SURVEY EXISTING ILLUMINANCE LEVELS A lighting survey of the existing site, located within the Epsom General Hospital complex, was carried out using a calibrated digital lux meter with illuminance measurements taken at ground level at various key points on site and in the surrounding area.
 Photos of the site were taken both during the afternoon and after dark, in order to document the existing lighting conditions.
 The survey was carried out on 12th December 2019 from 3:30 pm to 5:30 pm.
 The sky was overcast and there was intermittent rain.

-Care was taken to leave the light meter photocell unobstructed from the observer's own shadow and from passing traffic whilst taking measurements.
+Care was taken to ensure that the illuminance meter photocell was not obstructed by the observer's own shadow and from intermittent passing traffic whilst taking measurements.
 The sample illuminance measurements shown below illustrate the extent to which horizontal illuminance values vary across the existing site and in the immediate vicinity.

-Existing exterior lighting within the proposed development site comprises a series of ad hoc installations of various luminaire types, mainly mounted onto lighting columns or directly onto building facades.
+Existing exterior lighting within the proposed development site comprises a series of ad hoc installations of various lighting types, mainly mounted onto lighting columns or directly onto building facades.
 The documented readings vary from > 50lux (on the NHS vehicular route and eastern boundary) to 0.5lux (on vehicular route in the car park and western boundary).
 Uniformity along all pedestrian and vehicular circulation routes is low and there is inconsistency in illumination levels across the existing site.
-The area is navigable, however the lack of vertical illumination which supports good facial recognition does not promote a sense of security and perceived wellbeing for staff and visitors to the site after dark.
+The area is navigable, however there is currently a lack of good vertical illuminance which supports good facial recognition does not promote a sense of security. and perceived wellbeing for staff and visitors to the site after dark.